 Graduate Credentials, by Race and Ethnicity

 Over 1 million graduate credentials were completed in 2016.
 Of these, 77.0 percent were master’s degrees, 10.4 percent were professional degrees, 6.8 percent were doctoral degrees, and 5.8 percent were post-baccalaureate certificates.
 While the vast majority of graduate students earned master’s degrees rather than other forms of credentials, variation emerged across student groups.
 A larger proportion of Asian students completed a professional degree (23.2 percent) than did any other group.
-Black students (6.9 percent) and international students (1.7 percent) were much less likely to complete professional degrees than their peers, but were more likely to have completed a master’s degree (81.1 percent for Black students and 83.7 percent for international students).
+Black or African American students (6.9 percent) and international students (1.7 percent) were much less likely to complete professional degrees than their peers, but were more likely to have completed a master’s degree (81.1 percent for Black or African American students and 83.7 percent for international students).